 The wrapper is a nice golden-reddish brown, and it is a very firm stick, with very little give when squeezed.
 The smell coming from it was a nice barnyard scent with a little bit of hay, which is to be expected from a Cuban.

 It lights up fairly easily for such a large ring gauge, and the first hint of flavor that I got was a nice mellow sweetness that is present in almost all Cuban cigars.
 There was a little bit of spice as well but not overly much, and it added a nice contrast to the sweetness.
 The flavors stayed pretty consistent in the first third of the cigar, but at about the middle point of the third, I detected a faint taste of what I wrote down as cucumber.
 It did not last long, but was very noticeable for about eight puffs.

 In the second third, the pepper and spice picked up, but again, not enough to be a distraction by any means.
 The aforementioned sweetness morphed into more of a cedar flavor, with coffee undertones that were very enjoyable.

 The last third is where this stick really shines.
 The pepper and spice all but disappear and what was left was a wonderful creamy honey taste that really made me sit up and take notice.
 It really was quite nice, and it is fairly unusual for a cigar to totally change flavors so drastically at the end, especially to something so creamy.

-- As I said, this is a fairly large cigar, both in RG and in length, and I was VERY impressed at the flavors that were present, especially since a lot of the larger RG cigars tend to have less.
+- As I said, this is a fairly large cigar, both in ring gauge and in length, and I was very impressed at the flavors that were present, especially since a lot of the larger ring gauge cigars tend to have less.